pointcheckout/docs/docs/3-build/0-initiate/0-web.md

 ## Step 1: Create a new checkout

 :::danger SERVER API CALL
 API calls made to the PointCheckout API endpoints should be made from your server.
 You should NEVER include your API keys in your mobile application.
-A mallicious user can gain access to your account if those keys are exposed.
+A malicious user can gain access to your account if those keys are exposed.
 :::

-When your shopper is ready to pay, create a new web checkout by making a call from your server to <a href="/api/#operation/create_checkout_web" target="_blank">`POST /checkout/web`</a>.
+When your shopper is ready to pay, create a new web checkout by making a call from your server to <a href="/api/#operation/create-web-checkout" target="_blank">`POST /checkout/web`</a>.
 In your request, you must include the following required parameters:

 **Parameter**|**Description**
 --|--
 `requestId` | A unique Identifier for this request, can be used later to query the status on the checkout `orderId`   | This can be the order ID.
-Must match any reference shown to the user during checkout / order history `currency`  | ISO 4217 Currency Code (3 letter currency code) `amount`    | A postive decimal number representing the amount customer should pay `returnUrl` | Customer will be redirected to this URL after a successful or failed payment
+Must match any reference shown to the user during checkout / order history `currency`  | ISO 4217 Currency Code (3 letter currency code) `amount`    | A positive decimal number representing the amount customer should pay `returnUrl` | Customer will be redirected to this URL after a successful or failed payment

 Here's an example of how you would create a new checkout for **100.00 AED**: